Private Wireless Router Configuration and Policy

 The alternate option is to let your wireless hub serve your computer with its own DHCP or NAT addresses.
 If you do this, you should not share the connection with other students.
 If you do share your connection (not recommended), all traffic of other students will be registered under your name and you will be responsible for their network traffic.
 Furthermore, they will be consuming your network bandwidth quota.

 If you have problems getting these steps to work, bring your wireless router to IT in Mayer Hall along with your laptop and we will assist in getting it working for you.

 Note: If wireless access points are set up in adjacent or nearby rooms, they may interfere with each other and reduce the Internet performance of both.
 IT is not responsible for these conflicts.

 Assistance and Questions

-If you have any questions or need more information, please contact the IT Help Desk.
+If you have any questions or need more information, please contact IT Support.